zainabaaj/sudoku-game/README.md

 # sudoku-game
-this is a sudoku game generator written in c# console , i have found the code somewhere and modified it
+this is a sudoku game generator written in c# console
 # features
 - puzzle generator
 - solver